wkkstr/wkkstr.github.io/content/authors/HengyuLiu/_index.md

   - Researchers
 ---

-Lun Du is a researcher at Ant Research Institute.
-And he will serve as the host of this tutorial.
-His research interests include automated formal theorem proving, large language models, graph learning, and software analytics.
-Before joining Ant Research Institute, he worked as a senior researcher at Microsoft Research Asia.
-He has published more than 70 research papers in top-tier conferences and journals, and received three best paper awards/nominees.
-As a tutor, he participated in the tutorial of Causal Discovery from Temporary Data at KDD'23, Mitigating Misinformation in LLM Era at WWW'24 and IJCAI'24, and Time Series Clustering Explainability at WSDM'25.
+Hengyu Liu is a Postdoctoral Researcher at Aalborg University, where he focuses on advancing AI-driven educational systems and maritime data management.
+He earned his Ph.D. in Computer Application Technology from Northeastern University and held visiting scholar positions at the University of Technology Sydney and Macquarie University.
+He has published 21 peer-reviewed articles including in leading venues amassing more than 370 citations.
+Complementing his research, he is dedicated to teaching and mentoring, with experience as a C++ Programming Teaching Assistant at Northeastern University, a co-supervisor for MSc students, and a Ph.D. fellow at Aalborg University.
+He also completed AAU’s PBL training, reflecting his commitment to interactive problem-based pedagogy. .